-A. Representatives of the following agencies with transportation interests within the city of Spokane may join the Transportation Commission as members in liaison roles: Spokane Transit Authority, Spokane Regional Transportation Council, Washington State Department of Transportation, Spokane Regional Health District, Parking and Business Improvement Area, Downtown Spokane, Partnership, University District Public Development Authority, the Northeast Public Development Authority, the West Plains / Airport Area Public Development Authority (S3R3 Solutions), and Spokane Public Schools.
+A. Representatives of the following agencies with transportation interests within the city of Spokane may join the Transportation Commission as members in liaison roles:

+Spokane Transit Authority, Spokane Regional Transportation Council, Washington State Department of Transportation, Spokane Regional Health District, Parking and Business Improvement Area, Downtown Spokane, Partnership, University District Public Development Authority, the Northeast Public Development Authority, the West Plains / Airport Area Public Development Authority (S3R3 Solutions), and Spokane Public Schools.
 Additional liaisons representing agencies not listed in this section may be admitted upon majority vote of the Commission.

-- B. The City Council shall appoint up to three city council members to serve as liaisons to the Transportation Commission. - C. The Community Assembly may ((nominate a member of the assembly)) select an individual to serve as ((a)) its liaison to the Transportation Commission. - D. Liaison members shall be non-voting members ((in)) of the Transportation Commission ((business)). - E. Liaison members shall be selected by the agency or body represented on the Transportation Commission and shall not be subject to mayoral appointment or council approval of their appointment. - F. The Community Assembly and any agency with a representative serving as a liaison to the Transportation Commission may ((identify)) select an alternate ((member of the assembly or agency)) to serve in the absence of the designated liaison.
+- B. All council members shall serve as liaisons to the Transportation Commission. - C. The Community Assembly may ((nominate a member of the assembly)) select an individual to serve as ((a)) its liaison to the Transportation Commission. - D. Liaison members shall be non-voting members ((in)) of the Transportation Commission ((business)). - E. Liaison members shall be selected by the agency or body represented on the Transportation Commission and shall not be subject to mayoral appointment or council approval of their appointment. - F. The Community Assembly and any agency with a representative serving as a liaison to the Transportation Commission may ((identify)) select an alternate ((member of the assembly or agency)) to serve in the absence of the designated liaison.